wp-plugins/xili-dictionary/readme.txt

 = What happens if only the .mo is available ? =

 xili-dictionary is able to import a .mo of the target language and rebuild a .po editable in backend or a text editor.
-Example: if it_IT is in your language list, it_IT.mo can be imported, completed by webmaster and export as it_IT.po text file in languages sub-folder of the theme.
+Example: if it_IT is in your language list, it_IT.mo can be imported, completed by webmaster and export as it_IT.po text file in languages sub-folder of the theme (as text backup).